 National Teacher’s Day: How to Show Your Appreciation

-Not only do teachers educate us academically, they educate us on life.
+Not only do teachers educate us academically, but they also educate us on life.
 Starting in kindergarten to the final days of high school, teachers mentor countless students on the path to success.
 And all of their hard work shouldn’t go unnoticed.
-That’s why May 7-11 has been designated as Teacher Appreciation Week for 2018..

 Whether you’re still a student or an appreciative parent, try out one of these creative ideas to show the teachers in your life your sincere gratitude for all that they do.